 I contemplated not naming the preacher in this piece because I’m not interested in debating followers of men.
 He is not the only purveyor of this notion of the vengeful God in Ghana.
 But it is important to name names to have an honest conversation.
 So the preacher was Archbishop Duncan Williams, and the sermon can be found here.
 At the beginning of the pandemic, he declared that no Ghanaian would die of the illness (Ghana has now recorded over 50000 cases with 1343 deaths.)
 It was staggering to hear him suggest that God had killed thousands of people to “draw people to himself” when the world was reeling from a pandemic predicted by scientists.
 But his claim that the God who had killed thousands, including the Italians (the people on whose land the bones of St. Peter rests), was not surprising to me.

-Which begs the question: Why do Ghanaian preachers continue to weaponize this vicious God?
+This begs the question: Why do Ghanaian preachers continue weaponizing this vicious God?
 The answer lies partly in the Prosperity Gospel — a fervent, racist, anti-intellectual, capitalist brand of theology popularized by American Evangelical Christians — and now the bedrock of Ghanaian Christianity.
-Proponents believe that wealth and health are a sign of God’s blessing in the lives of people He loves.
-Thus, to survive life on earth and escape God’s violence, one must become one of His favorites.
+Proponents believe that wealth and health are a sign of God’s blessing in the lives of the people He loves.
+Thus, one must become one of His favorites to survive life on earth and escape God’s violence.
 One must (1) show deep, abiding fear of Him and (2) give money and other resources to God’s work to be one of the favorites.
 Here, God works the same way the money doublers Ghanaian Christians resent work.
 The money will bring healing to the sick, wealth to the poor, jobs for the unemployed, and happiness to marriages.

 Ghana is a developing country with huge infrastructural deficits, high levels of poverty, and unemployment.
 In 2018, the UN Rapporteur for Poverty found that inequality was higher in Ghana than ever.
 It makes sense that Ghanaian Christians have embraced this theology.
 It explains why younger Ghanaians are more religious than the older generation.
 Understandably, this theology has flourished in communities where deprivation and suffering abound — for both the gullible and the desperate will do anything for relief.
 (And some need God to justify their wealth.)